fr4nki/oh-md/README.md

 ### Settings
-Settings - the object should be provided as the second argument into editor instance.
+Settings - the object can be provided as the second argument into editor instance.

 Settings object can contain _optional_ nested objects: `params`, `classes` and `controls`.